UAHS: Olean, Bradford hospitals won't be taking in NYC-area patients

 OLEAN — The hospitals in Olean and Bradford, Pa., will not be taking in overflow COVID-19 patients from the New York City area, Upper Allegheny Health System officials said Saturday.

-Upper Allegany said the goal at the hospitals, which worked this past week to increase bed capacity, is to create enough space to serve local needs.
+Upper Allegheny said the goal at the hospitals, which worked this past week to increase bed capacity, is to create enough space to serve local needs.

-Olean General reported Saturday it is caring for its first COVID-19 patient — a 35-year-old woman from Allegany County — in its intensive care unit.
+Olean General is caring for its first two COVID-19 patients, according to reports over the weekend.

 New York Gov. Andrew Cuomo addressed the possibility of having to move patients from overwhelmed NYC-area hospitals during a press briefing on Thursday.